leangjia/blender_docs/trunk/blender_docs/manual/physics/rigid_body/properties.rst

 - Cone
 - Active Triangle Mesh
 - Passive Triangle Mesh: Can be set to 0 most of the time.

+Margin
+   Threshold of distance near surface where collisions are still considered (best results when non-zero).

 Collections